Touch to Pair: Secure and Usable IoT Pairing without Information Loss: : Pairing with Zero Information Loss

-The protocol requires a fixed threshold $T_{thr}$, which is determined by the time taken for generating and transmitting the commitment by $d_1$.
-To ensure widespread applicability across IoT devices and minimize false rejection rates, we set the threshold conservatively large.
-We employ AES for commitment and decommitment.
-In the MSP432 ultra-low-power microcontroller, commonly found in IoT devices, hardware-accelerated AES operations take a mere 0.5ms~\cite{iot_encryption}.
-In another low-resource embedded platform, the PIC18F27K40, costing approximately \$2~\cite{pic_price}, software-based AES encryption demands only 75.6ms~\cite{iot_encryption}.
-A 200ms timeframe suffices for commitment transmission across contemporary networks.
-Thus, we opt for a conservative threshold of $T_{thr}=$600ms.
-This choice is adequately large to avoid false rejections for constrained IoT devices.
+\zm{The protocol requires a fixed threshold $T_{thr}$, determined by the time needed for $d_1$ to generate (we use AES-128 encryption) and transmit the commitment.
+To ensure broad applicability and minimize false rejections even for low-end devices and low-speed data links, we set this threshold conservatively.
+For example, in the MSP432 ultra-low-power microcontroller (commonly used in low-end IoT devices), hardware-accelerated AES takes only 0.5\,ms~\cite{iot_encryption}.
+In another low-resource platform, the PIC18F27K40 (\~{}\$2), software-based AES requires just 75.6\,ms~\cite{iot_encryption}.
+We therefore select a conservative threshold of $T_{thr} = 600$\,ms. This accommodates delays and jitter typical of IoT communication technologies such as Wi-Fi, Bluetooth, and Zigbee.
+For instance, real-world Wi-Fi latency is under 55\,ms at distances below 10 meters~\cite{sultan2022real}, while Bluetooth and Zigbee typically introduce delays below 100\,ms~\cite{blt_zigbee}.
+BLE often achieves latency under 10\,ms~\cite{tosi2017performance}.
+Therefore, the 600 ms threshold provides a robust margin for reliable operation without introducing noticeable latency to the user experience.

+Since the helper and IoT device remain in close proximity during pairing and communicate over a short-distance local network, jitter and packet loss are minimal~\cite{sheshadri2017packet}.
+In rare cases, due to excessive delays or packet loss, false rejections can arise; in such instances, our system aborts pairing and prompts users to re-initiate the process.
+An active attacker who introduces excessive delays, jitter, and packet loss effectively mounts a denial-of-service attack.
+As noted in our Threat Model (Section~\ref{sec:system_overview}), repeated failures can trigger alerts from the helper.}

+\crm{It is worth noting that the protocol is \emph{asymmetric}, in that the commitment deadline is enforced on the IoT device side rather than on the helper device side.
+Specifically, the IoT device $d_1$ must send its commitment within $T_{thr}$, whereas the helper $d_2$ may do so after $T_{thr}$.
+(To prevent DoS exploitation, a relatively large threshold, e.g., five seconds, can be applied to $d_2$.)
+This design stems from the observation that the time required for commitment generation and transmission on IoT devices tends to be stable and consistent, while helper devices such as smartwatches or smartphones often exhibit greater timing variability due to their multitasking environments.
+This asymmetric design makes the protocol both efficient and widely applicable.}